isomerpages/nlb-discovereads/pages/Book Bugs Rescuers: Terms and Conditions.md

 (b)	Redemption for 1 card requires 4 points.
 Once you have clicked “Redeem”, 4 points will be deducted from your account.<br>

-(c)	Patrons are to use the QR code(s) or 8-digit code(s) to collect their card(s) from the Book Bugs card machines located at all public libraries (except library@chinatown, library@esplanade and library@orchard) from January 2022 to September 2022, during library operating hours.<br>
+(c)	Patrons are to use the QR code(s) or 8-digit code(s) to collect their card(s) from the Book Bugs card machines located at all public libraries (except library@chinatown, library@esplanade and library@orchard) from March 2022 to December 2022, during library operating hours.<br>

 (d)	All card redemptions at the libraries are while stocks last.